Menu Close

 Section Eight: Vacancies

-Any vacancy occurring in the board of any office shall be filled pending the next annual meeting of members by affirmative vote of the remaining directors.
+Any vacancy occurring in the board of any office shall be filled pending the next annual meeting (AGM) of members by affirmative vote of the remaining directors.
 If at the time of the next annual meeting there remains an unexpired balance of term, the membership shall then elect the successor, whether appointed by the board or elected by the membership.

 If a vacancy is created by an increase in the number of directors, the board shall fill that vacancy only until the next annual meeting.

 If the position of director of either program becomes vacant, the remaining members of the program committee will assume the administrative duties of the director and will provide a representative to vote on behalf of the program at meetings of the board of directors until such time as an interim program director is appointed by the program and approved by the board.
+Any proxy representation is subject to the approval of the Board before voting rights will be administered.

 Section Nine: Officers